-Kirkwood Community College declares and affirms to its students, employees and to the public that is does not discriminate on the basis of sex, race, color, creed, religion, national origin, age, sexual orientation, gender, gender identity, physical attributes, physical or mental ability, marital status, veteran status, genetic information, or socioeconomic status in its educational programs, activities, admission procedures or employment practices.
-The college affirms its commitment to comply with all applicable federal, state, and local laws, regulations and orders.
-Kirkwood's EEO Officer is Executive Director of Human Resources Michael Roberts.
-Contact information: Michael Roberts@kirkwood.edu or (319)398-7797.
+Kirkwood Community College declares and affirms to its students, employees and to the public that it does not discriminate on the basis of sex, race, color, creed, religion, national origin, age, physical or mental ability, sexual orientation, gender, gender identity, physical attributes, veteran status, genetic information, socioeconomic status, and actual or potential parental, family or marital status in its educational programs, activities, admission procedures or employment practices.
+The College affirms its commitment to comply with all applicable federal, state, and local laws, regulations and orders.